 - Use the checkboxes to the right of the graphic to change the filters

 This section is where you can see when potential customers contact your law firm and how often.
-It only records the calls that are made through your Google My Business entry.
+It only records the calls that are made through your law firm's Google Business Profile entry.

 You can review the total calls graph to identify trends in the phone calls you receive for particular days of the week or by the time of day.
 This analysis will reveal exactly when people are calling your firm most often.